Wednesday, May 28, 2014

 Review

 I didn't imagine HiT Entertainment (the company renowned for its preschool shows) was responsible for this animated movie.
 Under the careful guidance of looking at the Internet Movie Database (IMDB), the film never existed in its home release in my country and was only shown on television.
 To my surprise, FAERIES is said to have featured a few talented actors known for their heritage in Britain.
 The film has good points, such as an advanced visual treat of 2D animation merged with live sets.
 However, it suffers from disappointing CGI.
 The movie's story feels underdeveloped and episodic if it could be an animated kids' program.
 Deeply undeveloped is the interracial love relationship, which failed to engage its audience if Disney or any hand-drawn studio would allow this poorly-developed story to be on their hands for any better development.
-Likely, this disaster could be redeemed, which is very optimistic.
+This disaster could likely be redeemed, which is very optimistic.

 It makes FAERIES a dull and prosaic movie that, at the point, needed character building or a sense of adventure.
 I always believed it was half misconceived and thought it'd turn out worse as a non-Disney musical.
 I'm Film Guru Lad, and this is my critique of FAERIES.